Small Business Employers

 Yes.
-The mall usiness ax redit offers small businesses with fewer than 25 employees a credit worth up to 35 percent of premiums through 2013.
-Beginning in 2014, small business may be eligible for a credit worth up to 50 percent for up to two years.
+The mall usiness Health Care ax redit offers small businesses with fewer than 25 employees a credit worth up to 35 percent (25 percent for non-profits) of premiums through tax year 2013.
+For tax years beginning in 2014, a small business with an average annual wage of less than $50,000 may be eligible for a credit worth up to 50 percent (35 percent for non-profits) for up to two consecutive years.

 7. Can the insurance company refuse to sell me a health insurance plan because my employees are in poor health?

 In Pennsylvania, if your business employs 2 to 50 employees, health insurance companies may not refuse to sell you a plan based on the health status of your employees.
-However, you may pay more or less based on their health status.
-Beginning in 2016, the same will apply for a small business if you have 1-100 employees.
+Beginning in 2016, this rule will apply to your business if you have 1-100 employees.

 8. Are wellness programs a good investment?